Ashes of Creation: Development

-On May 27, 2021, it was announced that the lead game designer, Jeffrey Bard, would be leaving the project, and on September 17, 2021, Wynne McLaughlin, lead writer for games such as Elder Scrolls Online, had been hired by Intrepid as a senior narrative designer.
+Sharif said in 2020 that the game was planned to operate on a $15 a month subscription model with no upfront cost.
+On May 27, 2021, it was announced that lead game designer Jeffrey Bard would be leaving the project, and on September 17, 2021, Wynne McLaughlin, lead writer for games such as Elder Scrolls Online, had been hired by Intrepid as a senior narrative designer.
+Intrepid Studio announced in December 2021 that it would be switching the game engine from Unreal Engine 4 to Unreal Engine 5 to allow for faster development and to take advantage of additional tools available in the newer engine.

+A lawsuit filed by cloud service provider SADA systems against Intrepid Studios in late 2025 demanded $850,000 for over three years of unpaid fees.
+In a comment on Reddit, Sharif described the lawsuit as a "contract dispute", stating that the amount owed was "a week's worth in [operating expenses] for the studio".

 Originally scheduled to start in June, Ashes of Creation began its first closed alpha playtest period on July 14, 2021.
 The alpha was available for players who purchased a $500 pre-order package and was subject to a non-disclosure agreement.
 The first alpha period was open until August 15, 2021.
-A second alpha period is set for Q3 of 2024.
+A second alpha period was set for Q3 of 2024.
+Starting on December 11, 2025, Ashes of Creation became available on Steam as an early access release in Alpha II testing.

-In December 2021, Intrepid Studio announced that it would be changing the game engine from the Unreal Engine 4 to Unreal Engine 5.
-According to Intrepid Studios, this was done to allow for faster development and to take advantage of additional tools available in Unreal Engine 5.
-They released a teaser trailer to show a preview of the visual effects enabled by the new engine.

-The game is planned to have a $15 a month subscription model with no upfront box cost.